chromaui/chromatic-docs/branching-and-baselines.md

 As stated above, Chromatic maintains an individual baseline for each _story_, at each _viewport_, for each _commit_.
 That means as you make changes to your components, either by committing new code, merging other branches or otherwise, your baselines will follow your stories.

-The only way that baselines change is when your or someone in your team approves a change.
+The only way that baselines change is when you or someone in your team approves a change.
 Usually what this means is that the baselines are simply what you’d expect as you work through a feature.

 However, sometimes the choice of baseline can be confusing.
 Let’s dig in a little further on how it works.

 ### Calculating the ancestor build(s)

-In Chromatic, a build consists of a set of snapshots, each of which is a screenshot of a single story at a single viewport.
+In Chromatic, a build contains of a set of snapshots, each of which is a screenshot of a single story at a single viewport.

 > If you are using multiple browsers, there may be more than one screenshot within a single snapshot, however as baselines are calcuated above the level of the browser (all browsers share the same approval), we can ignore multiple browsers when thinking about baselines.